sarahob96/spaceman/README.md

 #### New user goals
   * As a new user, I want to be given clear instructions to how the game works
-  * As a new user, I want to see what guesses I've already made
+  * As a new user, I want to see what guesses I've already made while playing the game
   * As a new user, I want to know how many chances I have remaining throughout the game

 #### Returning user goals